yanmxa/agent/agent-evolution.md

   <img src="./asset/ai-agent.png" width="380" height="160" alt="ai-agent">

-The capabilities by AI agents, driven by LLMs and deep neural networks, are astonishing!
+The capabilities by AI agents, driven by LLMs(more flexible for migration) and deep neural networks, are astonishing!
 Perhaps a super assistant like "Jarvis" from Iron Man will become a reality in the near future, reshaping how we work and live, much like the Industrial Revolution did for humanity.

 ## Image Reference